-The Stuart Richardson House in Glen Ridge, New Jersey is for sale, and the unique Wright-designed home offers an unmatched opportunity to live in one of the architect’s Usonian designs.
+The Stuart Richardson House in Glen Ridge, New Jersey, will soon have new stewards.
 Designed in 1941 for an actuary and his wife, the home was the result of consultations with Wright when he was in New York City designing the Guggenheim Museum.
 The Richardsons constructed the house in 1951 with input from the architect.

 Margot Richardson Aronson recalls that her father, Stuart, dreamed of becoming an architect and when that wasn’t financially feasible, he retained his interest in architecture.
 As newlyweds, he and his wife traveled to Taliesin to meet Wright.
 The couple commissioned a plan for one of Wright’s Usonian houses, but the advent of World War II kept them from constructing the house until the 1950s.